Brad Pitt And Angelina Jolie Custody Battle Coming To An End: Angelina Reportedly Forced To Hand Over The Kids

 “She has lost in the court of public opinion and will have to hand over the kids to him and stop playing games,” the insider explained, adding that the Golden Globes changed everything.
 “It really sent a message about how people have seen him as acting responsibly during Angelina’s entire smear campaign against him.
 There’s no question Brad has won this battle.”

-Even Jolie’s close friends and advisors are telling her it’s over.
 “There are huge disagreements between members of her team.
 They are fighting.
 Some of them don’t like her campaign against Brad,” the insider revealed.

 One of her top advisors threatened to leave because Jolie refused to let up once the FBI and DCFS cleared Brad of all the allegations of child abuse.

 “There’s no evidence the kids are in any danger with Brad, so a judge has no reason to deny him joint custody,” the source shared.
 “But there is simply no reasoning with Angie on the issue.”